oracle-livelabs/multicloud/build-rag-app-on-azure-multicloud/getting-started/getting-started.md

 ## Task 2: Sign in with an Azure Event Account

-1. If you are **NOT** running this workshop in an OCI-sponsored or OCI-staffed event, go to [Azure Regular Account](https://docs.oracle.com/en/cloud/paas/multicloud/database-at-azure/latest/azlab/azure-regular-account.html).
+1. If you are **NOT** running this workshop in an OCI-sponsored or OCI-staffed event, use the Azure Regular Account path.

 2. If you are running this workshop in an OCI-sponsored or OCI-staffed event, a temporary Azure subscription account is provided.
 This temporary account enables you to run the workshop without incurring usage fees.
 It also provides a clean environment with prerequisite resources pre-provisioned.